 Among the surprises of that desert was a proliferation of Mylar balloons, blown from far-away celebrations.
 (Given the prevailing winds, I suspect most were from the Los Angeles area.)
-My friend collected those he could reach and packed them out, striving to leave the desert pristine … until he found one from an era long before Mylar, when balloons of thick rubber and twine of jute were standard.
+My friend collected those he could reach and packed them out, striving to leave the desert pristine … until he found one from an era long before Mylar, when balloons of thick rubber and twine of jute sufficed.

 He estimated it had been there at least 50 years.
 The dry climate preserves such things well, but there was little left – a glob of blood-brown latex, plus weathered cord bleached near white by decades of intense desert Sun, knotted around a half-buried tatter of paper rolled into a tight cylinder.
 In it, a child’s prayer in careful Spanish cursive – faintest henna on darkened, brittle parchment – asking God to watch over her mother in heaven.
 With solemn reverence, the firefighter retied and replaced the note, whispering, “Please, God, let it be so.”